cortext/patstat/nomenclatures/ipc_descriptions/README.md

 To run the script is required you have installed python2

 ## Collecting the descriptions

+One of the first goals of the script is collecting all the relate information about the international patent classification (IPC).
+For this we modeled two different structures, the first one called "ipc_position" store the principal information on the first three levels that IPC symbol belongs (Section, Class, Subclass).
+The ipc_position structure is composed of the following fields:

+ * ipc_position: the first three levels symbol.
+ * section: The title of the level, that means only the first part of the description (Uppercases).
+ * class: The same as section.
+ * subclass: The seme as section.
+ * full_subclass: The complete description of the subclass level (Uppercase and lower cases).

+The next structure we called it "ipc_description" in which we concatenate and store the descriptions of the remaining levels.
+The structure contains:

+  * ipc_code: ipc_symbol
+  * ipc_position: The position that the IPC symbol belongs to.
+  * ipc_desc: All the concatenate descriptions of the levels below to 1,2 and 3 levels.
+  * leve: The level that the IPC symbol belongs to.
+  * version: The IPC classification version used to query the data.

 ## Rebuilding the IPC hierarchy
 ## Example of results